 Let’s get one thing straight….
-Your young kids absolutely do not care about how cool your car is, how much money you make, what you do for a living, that big sale you made, planning the kitchen remodel, or making the grocery list……these adult topics mean nothing to your kids whether they are little or older.
+Your young kids do not care about how cool your car is, how much money you make, what you do for a living, that big sale you made, planning the kitchen remodel, or making the grocery list……these adult topics mean nothing to your kids whether they are little or older.
 They have one thing in common, they just want to spend time with YOU!

 Your time is now, and it is already beginning to dwindle.
 Think about it.
-Between all the millions of things you have to do as a mother, wife, cleaner, friend, organizer, chef, volunteer, advisor, teacher…. spending time with your family members ranks extremely high on your list and even higher on your children’s list.
+Between all the millions of things you have to do as a mother, wife, cleaner, friend, organizer, chef, volunteer, advisor, and teacher…. spending time with your family members ranks extremely high on your list and even higher on your children’s list.
 A great thing and easy activity to schedule is a family fun activity or a family night activity.

 Yes!
 We all are extremely busy.
 We all have specific battles that we are fighting internally and externally.
 But, you got this!
-You only need a few seconds to make a lasting memory for your family, and this article aims to give you inspiration to create that opportunity.
+You only need a few seconds to make a lasting memory for your family, and this article aims to inspire you to create that opportunity.
 When it comes to making your life easier I thought of a few metrics to help you pick out and schedule one of these activities knowing the amount of effort that they take.
 I present to you my Level of Preparedness chart to help budget these activities into your busy day.

 Dancing and Good Music!

 The first family home activity is a Level 1 on the Preparedness Chart.
-All you need a little bit of clear space, some internet, and your phone or computer.
+All you need is a little bit of clear space, some internet, and your phone or computer.
 If you have popcorn and snacks, even better.

 The music of today surely leaves me yearning to listen to the music of the past.
 But, remember this is the music your children know and will love and remember as they grow up.
-At our house we are following the The School of Rock approach by exposing our kids to great music (remember that movie?).
+At our house, we are following the School of Rock approach by exposing our kids to great music (remember that movie?).
 Seeing their little bodies move to good music is lots of fun and very infectious.
 Here are some great ideas:

-At the time of this article he has produced over 1,200 videos.
+At the time of this article, he has produced over 1,200 videos.
 Quite prolific.
 Rick knows how to play the most recognizable snippets of the song and get to the next song focusing on why he picked and ranked the song.
 Expose your children to music that moved generations and why the music is great.
-You will surely learn a lot of about music you never knew!
+You will surely learn a lot about music you never knew!
 Don’t thank me… thank Rick and watch his videos.